 This amazing camping cookware mess kit by REDCAMP weighs only a half-pound but contains three different cooking pots and pans.
 This is extremely light, you won’t even realize you are carrying something in your backpack.
 Moreover, you don’t have to remove other items from your bag because it is small in size and can fit without discomfort.

 The anodized aluminum coating on the pot and the frying pan will not take you much effort to clean the stuff.
 Best suited to hikers, trekkers, and campers, it includes 1 frying pan, 1 medium-sized anodized aluminum pot, plus 2 bowls, plus 1 survival bracelet, 1 tool card, 1 Loofah sponge, 1 stainless steel folding spoon, 1 Mesh bag.

 I don’t know how much I cared about the survival bracelet or tool card, but I’m not above taking the extra stuff!

-It is a budget-friendly cooking mess kit which can take care of almost every essential cooking items when you are out in the wild.
+It is a budget-friendly cooking mess kit that can take care of almost every essential cooking items when you are out in the wild.
 Four people can easily manage with this kit.
-REDCAMP 9 piece camping mess kit comes with an oxford bag to store and carry your kit or you can just hang in your backpack or put in your bag.
+REDCAMP 9 piece camping mess kit comes with an oxford bag to store and carry your kit or you can just hang it in your backpack or put it in your bag.